 Hugh Hughes, a wheelwright by trade, appears to have had a prior conviction at London’s Old Bailey before being sentenced to seven years transportation for the theft of some lead.
 He was transported with the First Fleet on board Alexander (1788) and worked as a wheelwright in Parramatta in a business that his own son and grandson carried on.
-He is one of 17 First Fleeters with memorial plaques buried at St. John’s Cemetery, Parramatta.
+He is one of more than 50 First Fleeters buried in the parish of St. John’s, Parramatta and one of only 17 First Fleeters with memorial plaques buried at St. John’s Cemetery, Parramatta.

 - Born: c.1761, Whitechapel, East London, England

 - Held in Clerkenwell Bridewell House of Correction: 4 January 1781

 - Tried and convicted: Old Bailey, 10 January 1781

 - Tried and convicted: Surrey Quarter Sessions, Southwark, Surrey, England, 16 February 1785

 - Sentenced to seven years transportation: Surrey Quarter Sessions, 16 February 1785

 - Imprisoned at New Gaol in the Borough: 17 February 1785